NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/RecBuffer.md

     // if input slotNum is not in the permitted range return E_OUTOFBOUND.

-    /* offset bufferPtr to point to the beginning of the record at required slot. (hint: the block contains the header, the slotmap, and then all the records.)
+    /* offset bufferPtr to point to the beginning of the record at required slot. the block contains the header, the slotmap, followed by all the records. so, for example,
-       copy the record from `rec` using memcpy
+       record at slot x will be at bufferPtr + HEADER_SIZE + (x*recordSize)
-       (hint: a record will be of size ATTR_SIZE * numAttrs) */
+       copy the record from `rec` to buffer using memcpy (hint: a record will be of size ATTR_SIZE * numAttrs) */